-Leading up to the new year, I saw that instead of setting unattainable goals people were choosing a word to describe 2018.
+Leading up to the new year, I saw that people were choosing a word to describe 2018.
 I wanted to do that but I couldn’t find a word that really meant something to describe how I wanted the new year to go.
 Until, last week.
 As I was coming up with ideas for writing and blog posts, a word I noticed that has been popping up a lot when I write and even just reading is “unapologetically”.
 And that’s when it hit me that “unapologetically” is my word for 2018.
 It’s how I’ve been trying to do things in my life and I didn’t even notice until I took a step back to reflect on life a few weeks back.

 “I’m unapologetically all in…”

-Where I was in my life then and now is pretty similar to her album, and just the way she writes and is able to tell a story is absolutely incredible.
+Where I was in my life then and now is pretty similar to her album.
+Just the way she writes and is able to tell a story is absolutely incredible.
 Music has always been something that I loved and felt deeply about because sometimes songs get your feelings across better than you ever could.
 When the album first came out I related most to “Miss Me More” when I saw her in February it was “End of the World” and now it’s “Unapologetically” and “In Between”.

 So, bringing it back to the point of all of this, if you’re wanting to try and live more for yourself, here are 4 ways to live unapologetically:

 If you start accepting the smallest parts about yourself, it’ll all start to add up over time and make a huge difference.
 Once you accept something about yourself the more it won’t phase you when someone tries to you it against you.